Comanche Moon (miniseries): Historical accuracy

 Events such as the shooting of the chieftains (ahistorical, but based on the Council House Fight), the attack on Austin (ahistorical, but based on the Great Raid of 1840), and the rescue of the white woman (historical, based on Cynthia Ann Parker) were all included in the series, although actual timelines or events were altered.

 Reception

-The series received generally negative reviews from critics.
+The series received lukewarm reviews from critics.
 Common complaints were the clownish portrayal of the Texas Rangers, who were continually drunk on duty and tumbling into bed with beautiful women under the slightest pretext, the negative stereotyping of the Mexican characters, who were largely portrayed as unwashed wild-eyed drooling killers superstitiously worshiping long-vanished Aztec gods, and the simplistic portrayal of frontier women, who were either weak-willed, simpering victims or cruel and manipulative Gorgons.
 Brian Lowry from Variety called it "tedious, at times cartoonishly bad".

+Filmink argued Kilmer "stole all the reviews, in admittedly the flashiest role."

 Home media

-It was released in Region 1 on DVD on February 26, 2008.
+It was released in Region 1 on DVD on February 26, 2008 by Sony Pictures Home Entertainment.